pauljunbear/HAX/README.md

-# Imager
+# imHAX

-A modern web-based image editing application built with Next.js, React, and Tailwind CSS.
-Imager provides real-time artistic effects and filters for your images.
+A modern web-based image editing playground built with Next.js, React, and Tailwind CSS. imHAX lets you apply fun, real-time artistic effects and filters to your images.

 ## Features